fogbender/fogbender-oss/storefront/src/content/docs/docs/index.md

 At this point you've got your minimally-viable setup for in-app team-to-team support!
 From here, you can:

-- Add an issue tracker integration, to connect customer conversations to issues in your developer-facing issue tracker
+- Enable the Fogbender GitHub issue tracker integration, to connect customer conversations to issues in your developer-facing issue tracker
-- Add a CRM integration
-- Create agent shifts and default group assignments
+- Add the Fogbender Slack integration, where customer rooms appears a threads in a single Slack channel
 - Connect existing Slack Connect channels to customers in Fogbender

 # [Get started ➤](/docs/start-here/getting-started)